Red Velvet Sheet Cake

 - Scrape down sides of bowl and then turn the mixer to medium speed.
 Beat until frosting is light and fluffy, about 2 minutes.

-- Spread frosting over cooled cake and garnish with fresh berries if desired.
+- Spread frosting (use as little or as much as you like) over cooled cake and garnish with fresh berries if desired.

-- Enjoy immediately and store any leftovers in an airtight container in the fridge for up to four days.
+- Enjoy immediately or place in refrigerator until ready to serve.
+Store any leftovers in an airtight container in the fridge for up to 4 days.
+(I actually prefer to eat this cake at least slightly chilled.)

 Red food coloring: I like to use gel food coloring because it's more concentrated, which means I can use less of it than liquid food coloring.
-Plus it doesn't add a huge amount of extra liquid to the batter.
 I use Americolor #119 Red Red - start out with about 2 teaspoons and add more if you want a brighter red color.
+For a "dark red" color, similar to my photos, I recommend using about 2 teaspoons.
+For a "bright red" color, I recommend using about 3 teaspoons.
 Know that the red color will become a bit muted once the cake is baked, so I recommend adding a little more gel food coloring to the batter than anticipated.
 If you use liquid food coloring, you will need to use more.

 Nutrition Information:Yield: 24 Serving Size: 1